 - Lose weight.
 Losing weight is good for sleep.

 - Be active.
 If you do aerobics and exercise you get sound sleep.

 If you’re unable to get relief from chronic insomnia using natural methods medication may be useful.
 Over-the-counter sleep aids contain antihistamines and can be effective for an occasional sleepless night.
-Benadryl and Unisom are among antihistamine with side effects include hangover, drowsiness, dry mouth, blurred vision and constipation
+Benadryl and Unisom are among the antihistamines with side effects including hangover, drowsiness, dry mouth, blurred vision, and constipation

 Melatonin.
-The hormone melatonin is responsible for natural sleep-wake cycle.
-Melatonin supplements are is useful for short term insomnia and sleep problems, side effects can include headaches and daytime sleepiness.
+The hormone melatonin is responsible for the natural sleep-wake cycle.
+Melatonin supplements are is useful for short-term insomnia and sleep problems, side effects can include headaches and daytime sleepiness.

 If you’re experiencing low testosterone, treatment options are available to increase testosterone or reduce its effects.
 Doctors recommend treating men for hypogonadism if they have symptoms of low testosterone and their testosterone falls below 300 nanograms for every deciliter.

-Testosterone therapy can be conducted in several ways like injecting into the muscle, gels applied to the skin, patch inside the mouth.
+Testosterone therapy can be conducted in several ways injecting into the muscle, gels applied to the skin, and patches inside the mouth.

 - Skin patch.
-A patch is applied everyday in evening which releases small quantity of the testosterone hormone into the skin.
+A patch is applied every day in the evening which releases a small quantity of the testosterone hormone into the skin.

 - Gels.
-Topical gels is applied in the skin like arms, shoulders, or thighs.
-It is necessary to wash your hands and cover the area to prevent exposing testosterone hormone to others.
+Topical gels are applied to the skin like arms, shoulders, or thighs.
+It is necessary to wash your hands and cover the area to prevent exposing the testosterone hormone to others.

 - Pellets.
-Pellet can be inserted under the hips or buttocks to slowly release testosterone.
+Pellets can be inserted under the hips or buttocks to slowly release testosterone.
 Pellets are changed under six months.